 These use X-rays, magnetic fields, sound waves, or radioactive substances to create pictures of what’s happening inside your body.
 Here are just a few of the imaging tests your doctor may use to see if you have bladder cancer:

 - Intravenous pyelogram (IVP).
 This is an X-ray of your urinary system.
 Your doctor will inject dye into your vein.
 It’ll highlight tumors in your urinary tract.

 - Retrograde pyelogram.
 Your doctor will insert a thin tube (catheter) into your urethra and bladder.
-He’ll inject dye through the catheter so he can see the lining of the bladder.
+They’ll inject dye through the catheter so they can see the lining of the bladder.
 If there are any tumors in your urinary tract, they’ll show up here.

 - CT scan.
 This will give your doctor an image of your kidney, bladder, and ureters (tubes that carry pee from your kidneys to your bladder).
 It’ll show tumors in your urinary tract.
 It can also show lymph nodes that contain cancer.

 - MRI.
 This test uses radio waves and sound magnets to create images of your urinary tract.

 - Ultrasound.
 Sound waves create pictures of your urinary tract.
 It allows your doctor to see how big a bladder tumor is.